 Now I sit here, remembering that moment, and the dreams of mine that have been lost, almost as old as Frank was when he sang this song, older than my dad when he died.
 I can hear my father’s voice, and Frank’s, but they live now only in my memory, and that’s the saddest thing of all.

 The track came to its end.
 I hit stop.
 Frank nodded and smiled.
 He walked over to Blakin and me.
 He shook our hands, and said thank you.
 He turned and walked toward the control room door, followed by Costa and the big fella, and was gone.

 Most singers would worry a track like this for many hours, days, or weeks.
 But not Frank.
-He learned it on the spot and nailed it in one take.
+He nailed it in one take.
 The whole thing was over in 30 minutes.